-Angela DeBello is Vice President for both Strategic Innovation and Public Health Research at NORC.
-She has more than 15 years of experience managing complex data collection projects.
+Angela DeBello is Senior Vice President of Business Development, working in Business Ventures and Innovation at NORC.
+She is responsible for developing strategies for continuous innovation in technology, methodology and other services at NORC.
+She has more than 15 years of experience managing complex data collection projects and developing innovative methodologies to address the challenges facing survey research.
 DeBello's areas of expertise are surveillance, health disparities, and environmental health studies that utilize multimode data collection methods, coordination and participation in expert and key stakeholder panels, community outreach, hard-to-reach populations, and qualitative interviewing.
-She is also responsible for developing strategies for continuous innovation in technology, methodology and other services at NORC.

 The trademarks of DeBello's success are her ability to handle multiple, overlapping, and often conflicting priorities while regularly meeting project deadlines; to motivate and gain exceptional commitment from NORC's external partners and to work collaboratively with clients.
 DeBello also has the ability to develop close relationships with clients, partners, and communities; to stimulate methodological and operational innovation; and to establish clear communication protocols and standard operating procedures for all parts of projects.
 In leading REACH U.S., the Centers for Disease Contol and Prevention's flagship study to evaluate the effects of community-based health disparities interventions DeBello led discussions with community members, grantees, and experts to learn the unique cultural and regional characteristics of each area under surveillance in order to conduct a multiyear data collection effort.
 Her involvement in REACH U.S.'s methodological research took the forms of leader and innovator - in both roles she pioneered new methodologies that represent the peak of scientific rigor, practicality for real-world application, and the utmost sensitivity to communities' needs.